 • Health Care Management

 • Information Sciences and Computer Technology

 Harris-Stowe State University’s Teacher Education Department presently offers several Bachelor of Science degree programs:

-As a small urban university in St. Louis, the school enjoys many entertainment benefits on nearby Grand Avenue, Downtown and the Loop District.
-You can visit this campus anytime, but must contact the school to arrange classroom visits.
+As a small urban university in St. Louis, the school enjoys many entertainment benefits on nearby Grand Avenue, Downtown, and the Loop District.
+You can visit this campus anytime but contact the school to arrange classroom visits.